-The 2023 Annual General Meeting of Shareholders (including any adjournments or postponements thereof, the "Annual Meeting") of Alkermes plc (the "Company" or "Alkermes"), is scheduled to be held on [●], 2023 at [●] p.m., Irish Standard Time, at [●].
+The 2023 Annual General Meeting of Shareholders (including any adjournments or postponements thereof, the "Annual Meeting") of Alkermes plc (the "Company" or "Alkermes"), is scheduled to be held on June 29, 2023 at 2 p.m., Irish Standard Time, at the Company's offices at Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6.

 Your vote will be especially important this year because Sarissa Capital Offshore Master Fund LP ("Sarissa Offshore" and, together with its affiliates and associates, "Sarissa") has provided notice to the Company of its intent to nominate three directors for election to the Company's Board of Directors (the "Board") at the Annual Meeting.
 The Board and Company management have engaged constructively with Sarissa and the Board has considered each of Sarissa's director nominees.
 When determining the Board's recommendations on the nominees and matters before the Annual Meeting, the Board carefully considered the best interests of the Company and all of its shareholders.
 THE BOARD HAS DETERMINED NOT TO ENDORSE ANY OF SARISSA'S DIRECTOR NOMINEES AND RECOMMENDS THAT YOU VOTE "FOR" THE BOARD'S DIRECTOR NOMINEES ONLY BY USING THE ENCLOSED WHITE PROXY CARD, AND THAT YOU DO NOT MARK ANY VOTE WITH RESPECT TO SARISSA'S DIRECTOR NOMINEES.
 If you have already signed any blue proxy card provided by or on behalf of Sarissa, you have every legal right to change your vote by completing, signing and dating the enclosed WHITE proxy card and promptly mailing it in the enclosed pre-addressed envelope or following the instructions on the enclosed WHITE proxy card to vote via the Internet or by telephone.
 If you are a shareholder of record and you choose to submit your proxy by telephone, please call the toll-free number on your WHITE proxy card.
-If you are a beneficial owner of shares held through a bank, broker or other nominee, please follow the voting instructions provided by your bank, broker or other nominee to determine whether you may submit voting instructions by telephone or by Internet to your bank, broker or other nominee.
+If you are a beneficial owner of shares held through a bank, broker or other nominee, please follow the voting instructions provided by your bank, broker or other nominee.
 Only your latest dated, validly executed proxy will count.
 IT IS EXTREMELY IMPORTANT THAT YOUR SHARES BE REPRESENTED AND VOTED AT THE ANNUAL MEETING.